TIRTAGT/LCDirectLAN/assets/thunderstore/README.md

 - Manual IP and Port input for joining lobby.

-- Supports automatic join configuration via DNS (SRV, TXT, A)
+- Supports automatic join configuration via DNS (SRV, TXT, AAAA, A)

 - Custom Username support, not related to the Steam Username.

-- In-Game Latency display, (RTT/One-Way Measurement):
+- In-Game Latency display, (RTT/One-Way Measurement)

-- Slow Server Detection

 - Modify the game default join connect timeout value to a custom value.